-PHIL 210 Ethics (55/0)

-A study of the principal ethical theories and their application to individual and social morality. (formerly PHL 210) HU
+PHIL 210 Ethics 5 (55/0)A study of the principal ethical theories and their application to individual and social morality.
+HU

-PHIL 230 East Indian Philosophy (55/0)

-This course will provide an introduction to the classical philosophical schools of India.
+PHIL 230 East Indian Philosophy (55/0)5 This course will provide an introduction to the classical philosophical schools of India.
 It will discuss the philosophical problems and methods of these schools and their relationships with some of the major schools of Western Philosophy.
-Prerequisite: ENGL& 102 or instructor permission {formerly PHL 230}(W) HU
+Prerequisite: ENGL& 102 or instructor permission HU

-PHIL (55/0)240 Philosophy of Religion

-This course is an introduction to the philosophy of religion for students who have some previous background in philosophy.
+PHIL 240 Philosophy of Religion (55/0)5 This course is an introduction to the philosophy of religion for students who have some previous background in philosophy.
 In addition to reading classic texts in the field, students will pursue some of the fundamental issues in the philosophy of religion.
-Prerequisite: One philosophy course or instructor permission {formerly PHL 240}HU
+Prerequisite: One philosophy course or instructor permission HU

-250 Asian Philosophy (55/0)

-This course introduces to students the major intellectual currents in East Asia, with the focus on Confucianism, Taoism, and Buddhism.
+PHIL 250 Asian Philosophy 5 (55/0) This course introduces to students the major intellectual currents in East Asia, with the focus on Confucianism, Taoism, and Buddhism.
 Student will follow the unfolding of the intellectual history chronologically, and discuss the teachings of most influential thinkers in East Asia.
 HU